 Formaldehyde Testing can prevent medium to severe ailments, or even cancers

-If you are pregnant and are in a new or recently renovated home or with new materials, we strongly recommend testing for the formaldehyde levels and apply due diligence.
+If you are pregnant and are in a new or recently renovated home or with new materials, we strongly recommend testing for the formaldehyde levels and applying due diligence.
 Over the last two decades, we have witnessed many miscarriages with Formaldehyde suspected as the primary cause.
 Children appear to be much more susceptible to high levels of formaldehyde resulting in an array of ailments.

 Recommended Maximum Exposure Levels